Stress-free Holiday Meals with Grandkids: How Grandparents Can Cook Up Success

 Plot out exactly what you’ll serve each day.
 Don’t forget to include snacks—it will save on last minute trips to the store!
 Note that we say “serve”—this doesn’t mean you’ll have to cook each meal!
 Consider ordering pizza one night, or getting breakfast delivered.
 If you’ve had other family members sign up to provide meals, find out what they are cooking and whether you’ll need to provide any ingredients.

 Figure out what you can cook in advance—having at least one element of every meal already prepared can save your sanity.
-Create a master grocery list.
-We highly suggest doing this digitally, because odds are it will be similar in future years!
+We’ve got a Pinterest board with ideas for make-ahead meals.
+From snacks to breakfasts, there are multiple options that can be made ahead and frozen.

 The Norman Rockwell family dinner isn’t reality for most people.
 The main point of holidays is spending time together, so let family harmony be your goal.
 How do you do that?
 Make sure you don’t let the little things ruin the occasion.
 Little things like these: